Southwest Zone

 Rogue River, lower: Spring Chinook, Winter steelhead

-Rain this week should improve fishing conditions.
-A few spring chinook and winter steelhead are being picked up daily, but fishing continues to be very slow due to water conditions.
+River conditions have improved with the recent rains.
+Spring chinook fishing continues to be slow for bank anglers, but boat anglers are having some success.
 Spring Chinook anglers that want to retain a steelhead they may catch will need to purchase the Rogue South Coast Steelhead Validation.

-The middle Rogue is in good shape, and several reports of good winter steelhead catch rates have come in recently.
-Try fishing plugs or lures near the heads and tails of pools in travel lanes.
-Bobber and jig fishing with darker colors can be extremely productive in these water conditions.
-Anglers, please use proper catch-and-release techniques, such as keeping fish in the water as much as possible and releasing them quickly.
+The middle Rogue is in good shape, but relatively low.
+Winter steelhead catch rates have slowed in the last few weeks, but there are still a few in the system.
+Bobber and jig fishing with darker colors can be extremely productive in these water conditions, and swinging hammered spoons can also be productive.
+Spring Chinook are also moving through the Middle Rogue.
+Try plugs or plunking along current seams on the inside bends of the river to intercept them.
+Please use proper catch-and-release techniques on fish that will not be harvested, such as keeping fish in the water as much as possible and releasing them quickly.

 Rogue River, above Lost Creek Reservoir: Trout